Katamaze/Leap/README.md

 They are slow and their commitment is non-impactful.
 We have bugs from years that whould take minutes to fix.
 Similarly we are waiting for missing features that any skilled developer could complete in a couple of days.
 I don't want to sound presumptuous but I find incredible that a company of the size of WHMCS can't match the features delivered by a single developer.

+Today my commitment to WHMCS is limited to maintaining my modules and support a small group of providers.
+Few years ago I replaced WHMCS with something more rewarding and satisfying.
+I work on a software that manages things like marketplaces, logistic, warehouses and data mining.
+Things that are way more complex than registering domains, start/stop servers and invoice customers hence I am pretty confident with Leap.

 # Tell me more

 At this stage I prefer to lay the foundation of Leap only counting on a small group of people and providers that I personally know.
 Right now I don't want to involve too many people otherwise Leap will quickly turn into a bland and unachievable wish list and will never be released.